Kubernetes RBAC: Asking for Forgiveness or Getting Permission

 - Find all the subjects referred to by those RoleBindings

-We wrote a proof of concept for an open source tool called kubectl-who-can, which reports who has permission to perform specific actions on certain objects.
+We wrote the who-can kubectl plugin, to report who has permission to perform specific actions on certain objects.

 Permissions or Forgiveness?